apache/drill/_docs/performance-tuning/020-partition-pruning.md

        …/logs/1996/Q3
        …/logs/1996/Q4

-Once the directory structure is in place, run CTAS with a filter condition in the year and quarter for Q1 1994.
+Run the following CTAS statement, filtering on the Q1 1994 data.

           CREATE TABLE TT_1994_Q1
               AS SELECT * FROM <raw table data in text format >